With us you can …

 A brief course in Italian cooking (at very famous Cooking Schools), if you choose, and so much more.

-2-hour Walking Tour of the City
+2-hour and half Walking Tour of the City

-A two-hour professionally guided tour of Siena will give you a good overview of the city, its history, its rich artistic tradition, and its Palio horse race—a vital part in the life of Siena.
+A two-hour and half professionally guided tour of Siena will give you a good overview of the city, its history, its rich artistic tradition, and its Palio horse race—a vital part in the life of Siena.

 Upon request, we can arrange a tee time at one of Tuscany’s most famous golf clubs (a newest 18-hole course about 20 min away)